Ahakp'yŏn: Chi Sŏgyŏng edition (1908)

 Four entries in the 1908 Ahakp'yŏn.
 Each entry contains (in order, from top right to top left, then to bottom to rows) native Korean and Sino-Korean readings in Hangul, Chinese reading in Hangul (with tone), Chinese character (with seal script and rhyme), Japanese kun'yomi and on'yomi in katakana, Japanese reading in Hangul, English in Latin script, then English in Hangul.

 In 1908, scholar Chi Sŏgyŏng published a revised multilingual version of the text.
-The text covers 2003 Hanja characters using in four languages: English, Chinese, Japanese (using Katakana), and Korean (using Hangul).
+The text covers 2003 Hanja characters in four languages: English, Chinese, Japanese (using Katakana), and Korean (using Hangul).
 It is mostly intended for educating people on the English language.

 The text employs an unusual Hangul orthography that attempts to more closely represent the sounds of English.
 For example, it uses the unusual Hangul consonant cluster ᅋ to represent the 'f' sound in face: ᅋᅦ이쓰.
 Another example is the use of ᅈ to represent the 'th' sound in nothing: 너ᅈᅵᆼ.

 This edition, particularly for its unusual orthography for English, drew some interest on social media beginning around 2018.
 It was featured on a November 17, 2018 episode of the television program Heavenly Collection.